What’s the Problem?

 Do I Have a Taco Bell Hepatitis Lawsuit?

 If you or a loved one was diagnosed with hepatitis after eating at Taco Bell, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+You may be entitled to a settlement by filing a lawsuit and we can help.